 CLIMATE: The fall is considered one of the best times to visit Hawaii; temperatures are pleasant (generally ranging between 73.4°F (23°C) and 87.8°F (31°C) in the daytimes in the lowlands).
 Rainfall is a little higher than in the summer months, but this is also a good time for the excellent pelagic birding in Hawaii, which is the reason for picking these dates.
 Naturally, mountain weather is cooler than the lowlands, and rain gear, and warm clothes are essential for these parts of the tour, which can be damp and muddy on occasions.

-ACCOMMODATION: Very throughout; this is a very comfortable tour with modern amenities everywhere.
+ACCOMMODATION: Very good throughout; this is a very comfortable tour with modern amenities everywhere.

 TRAVEL REQUIREMENTS: For US citizens, no special requirements are necessary to visit Hawaii.
 For others, a valid passport is required; the passport must be valid for at least six months past your intended stay.
 For citizens of the 38 countries on the visa waiver list (including the UK, EU, Australia, New Zealand, Chile, and Japan – click here for the full list), you can enter the US with a valid passport and a completed Electronic System for Travel Authorization (ESTA), which should be applied for online IN ADVANCE OF THE TOUR.
 Citizens of all other countries will need to apply for a US visa.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.